inet-framework/inet-showcases/visualizer/statistic/doc/index.rst

 Goals
 -----

-Usually statistics collected while the simulation is running are analyzed only after the simulation has concluded.
-In contrast, while the simulation is running it is difficult to follow what's happening in the model in terms of statistics.
-For example, in a video streaming network, seeing the throughput for each client gives a quick overview whether the model is working as expected.
+Usually, statistics collected while the simulation is running are analyzed only after the simulation has concluded.
+In contrast, while the simulation is running, it is difficult to follow what's happening in the model in terms of statistics.
+For example, in a video streaming network, seeing the throughput of each client gives a quick overview of whether the model is working as expected.

 Statistics collected by submodules can be visualized at network nodes, on the top level canvas.
-This could help in troubleshooting and in the early detection of problems in simulation models.
+This visualization could help in troubleshooting and the early detection of problems in simulation models.
 This showcase contains two example simulations, showing the basics and the more advanced features of the visualization.